SoteriaInitiative/flstandards/README.md

 <details>
     <summary>💡Hint how to read the data:</summary>

-Observe that each bank detections only a small set of transactiosn (red) but the vast majority of illicit transactions is not detected (yellow) because these are not part of the local knowledge/scenario pool.
+Observe that each bank detects only a small set of transaction (red) but the vast majority of illicit transactions is not detected (yellow) because these are not part of the local knowledge/scenario pool.

 </details>